Australia's First & Only

 The Challenge

 State-level procurement policies vary in name and detail, but the core question is the same: "Is there Indigenous talent available for this contract?"
 Contractors bidding on state government work need the same workforce intelligence.
+Queensland's Buy Queensland initiative has been updated to the Queensland Procurement Policy 2026 (QPP 2026), which commenced 1 January 2026, while (NSW) AIPP and (WA) Aboriginal Procurement Policy continue to drive Indigenous employment in major state contracts.

 How the Talent Map Helps

-- IPP Tender Feasibility Reports work for any government level — Federal, State, or Local
+- IPP Tender Feasibility Reports work for any government level: Federal, State, or Local

 - Filter by specific state/territory to assess local talent availability